-Eating large amounts of salt does not raise blood pressure for most of us (1,2), but it will for a few people.
-A new study in the Journal of Hypertension shows that these people can be detected by finding increased amounts of protein in their urines (3).
+Eating large amounts of salt does not raise blood pressure for most of us (1,2), but it will in some people.
+A study in the Journal of Hypertension shows that these people can be detected by finding increased amounts of protein in their urines (3).
+The most common cause of leaking protein from the kidneys is being pre-diabetic or diabetic.
+The person who is most likely to have his blood pressure rise with increased salt intake is the one who is pre-diabetic or already diabetic.
+A high rise in blood sugar causes the pancreas to release large amounts of insulin, and high insulin levels raise blood pressure.
+Being overweight and not exercising raise blood pressure even more.

 Evidently those who develop high blood pressure when they take in extra salt have kidneys that permit protein, called albumin, to pass through them.
 The old theory was that when you take in extra salt, it causes your body to hold extra water, expands blood volume and raises blood pressure, but most studies shows that low-salt diets do not lower high blood pressure (4,5,6).
 If you have high blood pressure, you can ask your doctor to check the amount of protein in a 24-hour urine collection.
 You can avoid adding extra salt to your cooking and food, but you don’t need to seek out and eat only foods that are very low in salt.
 Severe salt restriction is not safe.
 People on low-salt diets have a much higher death rate (7), and severe salt restriction can raise blood pressure (8) and blood cholesterol (9),/ and even cause a heart attack (10).
 Salt deficiency causes your kidneys and adrenal glands to produce large amounts of the hormones, renin and aldosterone, which raise blood pressure (8).

-On the other hand, low-fat diets, exercise, weight reduction and alcohol restriction lower high blood pressure significantly (11), and adding blood pressure medicines to this regimen lowers high blood pressure even more (13).
-The 40% chance of lowering blood pressure with the most popular drugs is much lower than the 60% success rate of going on a low-fat diet and losing weight (14,15), so changing your lifestyle is far more effective in reducing high blood pressure than just taking drugs (16).
-Most doctors will recommend salt restriction.
+On the other hand, a healthful diet (plenty of fruits and vegetables, and restricting red meat, sugar-added foods and drinks, and fried foods), exercise, weight reduction and alcohol restriction lower high blood pressure significantly (11), and adding blood pressure medicines to this regimen lowers high blood pressure even more (13).
+The 40 percent chance of lowering blood pressure with the most popular drugs is much lower than the 60 percent success rate of going on a high-plant diet such as the DASH diet and losing weight (14,15), so changing your lifestyle is far more effective in reducing high blood pressure than just taking drugs (16).
+Most doctors still recommend salt restriction.

 By Gabe Mirkin, M.D., for CBS Radio News